 If you're a procrastinator, circle October 15, which is when you must file your final tax return after filing for an extension.
 You'll need Form 4868 to do so, and you can also file electronically for an automatic extension.
 Doing so will let you avoid the penalty for failing to file, which is 4.5 percent of the amount you owe each month.

-Even if you do file for an extension, you still have to estimate and pay your taxes due by April 15.
+Even if you do file for an extension, you still have to estimate and pay your taxes due by July 15.
+(You don’t need to file for an extension if you file and pay before July 15.)
 You'll need to pay at least 90 percent of what you end up owing to avoid late payment penalties, which are 0.5 percent of what you owe per month.
 Combined, the two penalties cannot exceed 25 percent of what you owe.